ikhaliq15/R1CS-SNARK-Gadgets/README.md

 # R1CS Gadgets

-This repository contains R1CS gadgest I have built using [Spartan](https://github.com/microsoft/Spartan).
+This repository contains R1CS gadgest I have built using (a slightly modified version of) [Spartan](https://github.com/microsoft/Spartan).

 Currently, the two gadgets included are: